liushuyu6666/Theory/Network/Network_basic.md

 #### Transport Layer

+- **Three-way handshake** is needed between the hosts before data transmission begins.
+- Receives data from the upper layer and divides it into the segments.
 - (upper layer protocol) Add **destination soft port number**: specifies the **soft port**, which indicates the **Application Layer protocol** should be used to process the data on the receiving computer.
   - **soft port number** is a unique number assigned to each **Application layer protocol**.
 So, from this number(port) we can know which **Application Layer protocol** the **Application Layer** use.
   - for example.
 HTTP is for port 80 and DNS for port 53 SMTP for port 25.
 So if the soft port number is specified as 25, that means the SMTP protocol will be used in the Application Layer.